ryantd42/NY-Legislative-Git/2023/S2980C-2023/bill.md

   January 26, 2023
   ___________

  Introduced  by  Sens.
-KAVANAGH, HOYLMAN-SIGAL, RIVERA -- read twice and ordered printed, and when printed to be committed to the Committee  on Housing,  Construction  and  Community  Development  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+KAVANAGH, CLEARE, HOYLMAN-SIGAL, JACKSON, KRUEGER, RIVERA -- read twice and ordered  printed,  and  when  printed  to  be committed  to  the  Committee  on  Housing, Construction and Community Development -- committee discharged, bill amended,  ordered  reprinted as  amended and recommitted to said committee -- committee discharged, bill amended, ordered reprinted as amended  and  recommitted  to  said committee

- AN ACT to amend the administrative code of the city of New York and  the emergency  tenant protection act of nineteen seventy-four, in relation to establishing the  legal regulated rent for the  combination of  two or  more  vacant  apartments;  to  amend  the  public  housing law, in relation to defining  permanently  vacated;  to  amend  the  emergency tenant  protection  act  of  nineteen  seventy-four,  in  relation  to exemptions from rent stabilization on the basis of  substantial  reha- bilitation;  and  to  repeal  paragraph  9 of subdivision a of section 26-405 of the administrative code  of  the  city  of  New  York,  in relation  to  public hearings by the city rent agency (Part A); to amend the administrative code of the city of New York, chapter 576  of the  laws of 1974, constituting the emergency tenant protection act of nineteen seventy-four, and chapter 274 of the laws of 1946, constitut- ing the emergency housing rent control law, in relation to major capi- tal improvements (Part B); to amend  the  multiple  dwelling  law,  in relation  to rent impairing violations; and to amend the real property actions and proceedings law, in relation to eviction proceedings (Part C); and to apply the Housing Stability and Tenant  Protection  Act  of 2019 to rent calculations and rent records maintenance and destruction (Part D)
+ AN  ACT to amend the administrative code of the city of New York and the emergency tenant protection act of nineteen seventy-four, in  relation to  establishing the  legal regulated rent for the  combination of two or more vacant  apartments;  to  amend  the  public  housing  law,  in relation  to  defining  permanently  vacated;  to  amend the emergency tenant  protection  act  of  nineteen  seventy-four,  in  relation  to exemptions  from  rent stabilization on the basis of substantial reha- bilitation; and to repeal paragraph 9  of  subdivision  a  of  section 26-405  of  the  administrative  code  of  the  city of New York,  in relation  to  public hearings by the city rent  agency  (Part  A);  to amend  the  administrative code of the city of New York, the emergency tenant protection act of  nineteen  seventy-four,  and  the  emergency housing  rent  control  law, in relation to major capital improvements (Part B); to amend the multiple dwelling  law,  in  relation  to  rent impairing  violations;  and  to  amend  the  real property actions and proceedings law, in relation to  eviction  proceedings  (Part  C);  to apply  the Housing Stability and Tenant Protection Act of 2019 to rent calculations and rent records maintenance and  destruction  (Part  D);
+  and  to  amend  the  administrative  code of the city of New York, the emergency tenant protection  act  of  nineteen  seventy-four  and  the public  housing law, in relation to the failure of owners to file rent registration statements and the enforcement powers of the commissioner of housing and community renewal (Part E)

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD07250-09-3
+ S. 2980--B  2

   Section 1.
 This act enacts into law components of legislation relating to  rent  regulation  and  tenant  protection.
-Each  component  is  wholly contained  within  a Part identified as Parts A through D. The effective date for each particular provision contained within  such  Part  is  set
+Each component is wholly contained within a Part identified as Parts A through E.  The  effective date  for  each  particular  provision contained within such Part is set forth  in  the  last  section of such Part.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07250-06-3
- S. 2980--A  2

- forth  in  the  last  section of such Part.
 Any provision in any section contained within a Part, including the effective date of the Part, which makes reference to a section "of this act", when used in connection with that particular component, shall be deemed to  mean  and  refer  to  the corresponding section of the Part in which it is found.
 Section three of this act sets forth the general effective date of this act.

   PART A

   Section  1.
 Paragraph  9  of  subdivision  a of section 26-405 of the administrative code of the city of New York is REPEALED.
   § 2.
 Subdivision c of section 26-511 of the administrative code of the city of New York is amended by adding a new  paragraph  15  to  read  as
  follows:
-  (15) (A) WHERE AN OWNER COMBINES TWO OR MORE VACANT  HOUSING  ACCOMMO- DATIONS  OR  COMBINES  A  VACANT  HOUSING ACCOMMODATION WITH AN OCCUPIED ACCOMMODATION, SUCH INITIAL RENT  FOR  SUCH  NEW  HOUSING  ACCOMMODATION SHALL  BE  THE  COMBINED  LEGAL  RENT FOR BOTH PREVIOUS HOUSING ACCOMMO- DATIONS, SUBJECT TO ANY APPLICABLE GUIDELINE  INCREASES  AND  ANY  OTHER INCREASES  AUTHORIZED BY THIS CHAPTER INCLUDING ANY INDIVIDUAL APARTMENT IMPROVEMENT INCREASES APPLICABLE FOR BOTH HOUSING ACCOMMODATIONS.
-IF  AN OWNER  COMBINES  A  RENT  REGULATED  ACCOMMODATION WITH AN APARTMENT NOT SUBJECT TO RENT REGULATION, THE RESULTING APARTMENT SHALL BE SUBJECT  TO THE  EMERGENCY  TENANT  PROTECTION  ACT  OF NINETEEN SEVENTY-FOUR.
-IF AN OWNER INCREASES THE AREA OF AN APARTMENT NOT SUBJECT TO RENT  REGULATION BY  ADDING SPACE THAT WAS PREVIOUSLY PART OF A RENT REGULATED APARTMENT, EACH APARTMENT SHALL BE SUBJECT TO THE EMERGENCY TENANT  PROTECTION  ACT OF NINETEEN SEVENTY-FOUR.
+  (15)  (A)  WHERE AN OWNER COMBINES TWO OR MORE VACANT HOUSING ACCOMMO- DATIONS OR COMBINES A VACANT  HOUSING  ACCOMMODATION  WITH  AN  OCCUPIED ACCOMMODATION,  SUCH  INITIAL  RENT  FOR  SUCH NEW HOUSING ACCOMMODATION SHALL BE THE COMBINED LEGAL RENT  FOR  BOTH  PREVIOUS  HOUSING  ACCOMMO-
-  (B)  WHERE  AN  OWNER SUBSTANTIALLY INCREASES THE OUTER DIMENSION OF A VACANT HOUSING ACCOMMODATION, SUCH INITIAL RENT SHALL BE THE PRIOR  RENT OF  SUCH  HOUSING ACCOMMODATION, INCREASED BY A PERCENTAGE THAT IS EQUAL TO THE  PERCENTAGE  INCREASE  IN  THE  DWELLING  SPACE  AND  SUCH  OTHER INCREASES  AUTHORIZED BY THIS CHAPTER INCLUDING ANY APPLICABLE GUIDELINE INCREASE AND INDIVIDUAL APARTMENT IMPROVEMENT  INCREASE  THAT  COULD  BE AUTHORIZED FOR THE UNIT PRIOR TO THE ALTERATION OF THE OUTER DIMENSIONS.
-  (C)  NOTWITHSTANDING SUBPARAGRAPHS (A) AND (B) OF THIS PARAGRAPH, SUCH INCREASES MAY BE DENIED BASED ON THE OCCURRENCE OF SUCH VACANCY  DUE  TO HARASSMENT,  FRAUD, OR OTHER ACTS OF EVASION WHICH MAY REQUIRE THAT SUCH RENT BE SET IN ACCORDANCE WITH THIS SUBDIVISION.
-  (D) WHERE THE VACANT HOUSING ACCOMMODATIONS  ARE  COMBINED,  MODIFIED, DIVIDED OR THE DIMENSION OF SUCH HOUSING ACCOMMODATION OTHERWISE ALTERED AND  THESE  CHANGES ARE BEING MADE PURSUANT TO A PRESERVATION REGULATORY AGREEMENT WITH A FEDERAL, STATE OR LOCAL GOVERNMENTAL AGENCY OR  INSTRU- MENTALITY,  THE  RENT STABILIZED RENTS CHARGED THEREAFTER SHALL BE BASED ON AN INITIAL RENT SET BY SUCH AGENCY OR INSTRUMENTALITY.
-  (E) WHERE AN OWNER SUBSTANTIALLY DECREASES THE OUTER DIMENSIONS  OF  A VACANT  HOUSING ACCOMMODATION, SUCH INITIAL RENT SHALL BE THE PRIOR RENT OF SUCH HOUSING ACCOMMODATION, DECREASED  BY  THE  SAME  PERCENTAGE  THE SQUARE FOOTAGE OF THE ORIGINAL APARTMENT WAS DECREASED BY AND SUCH OTHER INCREASES  AUTHORIZED BY THIS CHAPTER INCLUDING ANY APPLICABLE GUIDELINE INCREASE AND INDIVIDUAL APARTMENT IMPROVEMENT  INCREASE  THAT  COULD  BE AUTHORIZED FOR THE APARTMENT PRIOR TO THE ALTERATION OF THE OUTER DIMEN- SIONS.
-  (F)(I)  WHEN  AN OWNER COMBINES TWO OR MORE RENT REGULATED APARTMENTS, THE OWNER MAY USE EACH OF THE PREVIOUS APARTMENTS' REMAINING  INDIVIDUAL APARTMENT  IMPROVEMENT  ALLOWANCES FOR THE PURPOSES OF A TEMPORARY INDI-
- S. 2980--A  3

- VIDUAL APARTMENT IMPROVEMENT RENT INCREASE.
-THE OWNER SHALL SUBSEQUENTLY DESIGNATE A SURVIVING APARTMENT FOR THE PURPOSES  OF  REGISTRATION  THAT HAS  THE  SAME  APARTMENT NUMBER AS ONE OF THE PRIOR APARTMENTS.
-IF THAT PRIOR  APARTMENT  HAS  ANY REIMBURSABLE INDIVIDUAL APARTMENT IMPROVEMENT MONEY REMAINING AFTER THE COMBINATION, THAT MONEY MAY BE REIMBURSED  FOR FUTURE  INDIVIDUAL  APARTMENT  IMPROVEMENTS UNDERTAKEN WITHIN THE SUBSE- QUENT FIFTEEN YEARS FOLLOWING THE COMBINATION.
-  (II) IN ORDER FOR AN OWNER  TO  QUALIFY  FOR  A  TEMPORARY  INDIVIDUAL APARTMENT  IMPROVEMENT  RENT  INCREASE WHEN APARTMENTS ARE COMBINED, THE REQUIREMENTS FOR AN  INDIVIDUAL  APARTMENT  IMPROVEMENT,  INCLUDING  ALL NOTIFICATION REQUIREMENTS UNDER THIS CHAPTER SHALL BE MET.
-  (G)  OWNERS  SHALL  MAINTAIN  THE  RECORDS  AND  RENT HISTORIES OF ALL COMBINED APARTMENTS,  BOTH  PRIOR  TO  AND  POST  COMBINATION,  FOR  THE PURPOSES  OF RENT SETTING, OVERCHARGE AND ALL OTHER PROCEEDINGS TO WHICH THE RECORDS ARE APPLICABLE.
-  § 2-a.
-Subdivision (a) of section 10-b of section 4 of chapter 576  of
- the  laws  of  1974, constituting the emergency tenant protection act of nineteen seventy-four, is amended by adding a new paragraph 13  to  read as follows:
-  13. (I)  WHERE  AN OWNER COMBINES TWO OR MORE VACANT HOUSING ACCOMMO- DATIONS OR COMBINES A VACANT  HOUSING  ACCOMMODATION  WITH  AN  OCCUPIED ACCOMMODATION,  SUCH  INITIAL  RENT  FOR  SUCH NEW HOUSING ACCOMMODATION SHALL BE THE COMBINED LEGAL RENT  FOR  BOTH  PREVIOUS  HOUSING  ACCOMMO-